CLYDE, N.C. – As shoppers for survival gear know, one of the most versatile products on the market is the lowly old military ammo can.

-Most educated shoppers will certainly understand that retailers of the ammo can depend upon the supply of surplus from the U.S. military.
-And when ammo can availability and pricing change, it must be a function of the military and those who compete for the surplus products.
+Most educated shoppers certainly understand that retailers depend upon the supply of surplus from the U.S. military.
+And when can availability and pricing change, it must be a function of the military and those who compete for the surplus products.

 But could there actually be a shortage of U.S military ammo cans looming?
 And if so, why?

-Thanks to the Old Grouch Military Surplus Store in North Carolina, we recently learned a little more about the supply and demand of ammo cans.
+Thanks to the Old Grouch Military Surplus Store in North Carolina, we recently learned a little more about the supply and demand of these versatile products.